marekweb/rehype-slots/readme.md

 </article>
 ```

-Provide the slot values to be inserted:
+Provide the slot values to be inserted, in this case using
+[`hastscript`][hastscript] to create the HAST tree:

 ```js
 const h = require("hastscript");